DevExpress/devextreme-demos/JSDemos/Demos/Charts/AxisLabelsOverlapping/description.md

 In this demo, argument axis labels overlap due to their length.
-To resolve overlapping, you can specify one of the [label](/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/label/).[overlappingBehavior](/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/label/#overlappingBehavior) modes:
+To avoid overlapping labels, you can use one of the following [label](/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/label/).[overlappingBehavior](/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/label/#overlappingBehavior) modes:

 - `none`
 Leaves axis labels overlapped.